twomice/viper_search_api_attachments/README.txt

 Now you can choose it from /admin/config/search/search_api_attachments

-EXTRACTION CONFIGURATION (Pdftotext)
+EXTRACTION CONFIGURATION (PDFTOTEXT)
 ------------------------------------
 Pdftotext is a command line utility tool included by default on many linux distributions.
 See the wikipedia page for more info: https://en.wikipedia.org/wiki/Pdftotext

-EXTRACTION CONFIGURATION (python Pdf2txt)
+EXTRACTION CONFIGURATION (PYTHON PDF2TXT)
 -----------------------------------------
 On Debian 8